wjw465150/Groovy_Recipes/Groovy_Recipes(Groovy食谱)5_6章节.md

 ant.delete(dir:"tmp")
 ```

 Just like with AntBuilder.copy, you can delete either an individual file or a directory.
-Remember that AntBuilder.copy won’t overwrite a newer destination file?
+Remember that AntBuilder.copy won’t overwrite a newer destination file?
 Well, AntBuilder.delete won’t delete empty directories unless you explicitly ask it to do so:
 ```groovy
 def ant = new AntBuilder()
 ant.delete(dir:"tmp", includeemptydirs:"true")